-Medair began providing relief and recovery in Haiti within days of the 2010 earthquake.
+Medair has actively been providing relief and recovery in Haiti since 2010.

 This remote, mountainous region is so difficult to reach that it has largely been neglected.
-More than one year after the earthquake, it had received minimal assistance despite sustaining heavy damage.
-In addition, women and children walk for hours to collect water, and open defecation is widely practiced.
-Tropical storms destroy homes and crops and wash away roads, making families even harder to reach.
-In autumn 2012, Tropical Storms Isaac and Sandy left a trail of deep devastation in these communities, destroying houses, crops, and roads and leaving families vulnerable to future disasters and food scarcity.
+Women and children walk for hours to collect water, often from unprotected sources, and open defecation is widely practiced.
+In 2012, hurricanes Isaac and Sandy left a trail of deep devastation in these communities, destroying houses, crops, and roads and leaving families vulnerable to future disasters and food scarcity.

 Safe shelter is at the very core of human survival and dignity.
 Infrastructure like roads, bridges, schools, and clinics help communities recover from crisis and build a better future.